sst/guide/_chapters/deploy-the-apis.md

 This has a list of the API endpoints that were created.
 Make a note of these endpoints as we are going to use them later while creating our frontend.
 Also make a note of the region and the id in these endpoints, we are going to use them in the coming chapters.
 In our case, `us-east-1` is our API Gateway Region and `0f7jby961h` is our API Gateway ID.

-If you are running into some issues while deploying your app, we have [a compilation of some of the most common Serverless errors](https://seed.run/docs/serverless-errors/) over on [Seed](https://seed.run).
+If you are running into some issues while deploying your app, we have [a compilation of some of the most common serverless errors](https://seed.run/docs/serverless-errors/) over on [Seed](https://seed.run).

 ### Deploy a Single Function